Skip to content

 Checksums

 Especially when we are downloading thousands of images at once, it's possible for a few to get corrupted in the chaos of networking.
 In some cases, the data source provides a checksum of the files, so that we can confirm that our copy is correct.
 When it's possible, this is great functionality to include in the download step.
 If the data has already been downloaded, it's faster to check that it matches a checksum rather than download it all over again.
-If it doesn't match the checksum, we can queue to be redownloaded before moving on to the processing stage.
+If the file(s) don't match the checksum, we can write code to automatically download them again before moving on to the processing stage.

 The primary work a processing task accomplishes is reading the raw data, and writing it into COG files.
 To accomplish this, we primarily use the rasterio package.